paulgovan/AutoDeskR/README.md

-# The AutoDeskR package provides an interface to the:
+# The AutoDeskR Package:
+This package provides an interface to the:
-* Authentication API for obtaining authentication to the Forge Platfrom.
+* Authentication API for obtaining authentication to the AutoDesk Forge Platfrom.
 * Data Management API for managing data across the platform's cloud services.
 * Design Automation API for performing automated tasks on design files in the cloud.
 * Model Derivative API for translating design files into different formats, sending them to the viewer app, and extracting design data.